Clinical Care Coordinator

 What we offer:

-• Friendly team atmosphere, flexibility, and appreciation for having a life outside of work.
+• Welcoming team atmosphere, flexibility, and appreciation for having a life outside of work.

 • An opportunity to change the lives of young people and their families.

-• A commitment to rectifying social inequities placed on LGBTQIA+ youth.
+• A commitment to rectifying social inequities placed on LGTQIA+ youth.